SADDLe: Sharpness-Aware Decentralized Deep Learning with Heterogeneous Data: Experiments

 Table \ref{tab:ngmcf10_100} and \ref{tab:ngmimnet} demonstrate the significant improvements in test accuracy and communication efficiency achieved by N-SADDLe over NGM\cite{ngm}.
 As shown in Table \ref{tab:ngmcf10_100}, N-SADDLe outperforms NGM by 2.3\% and 4.2\% on average for CIFAR-10 and CIFAR-100, respectively.
 For CIFAR-10, the accuracy drop due to compression for NGM is $\sim$1-8\%, while it is only about 0-0.3\% for N-SADDLe.
 Similarly, for CIFAR-100, the drop due to compression for NGM is $\sim$2-11\%, whereas for N-SADDLe, it is only 0-1.7\%.
 These performance trends are maintained for ImageNette in Table \ref{tab:ngmimnet}, where N-SADDLe outperforms NGM by 1.7\%, with a minimal drop of 1.4\% with compression (as compared to 3.7\% drop in case of NGM).
 To demonstrate the scalability of our approach, we present additional results on ImageNet distributed over a ring topology of 10 agents with varying degrees of heterogeneity.
 Our results in Table \ref{tab:ngmimnet} show that N-SADDLe outperforms NGM by 4.2\% while also being much more robust to communication compression.
 Specifically, NGM incurs a significant drop of 13\% in accuracy, compared to about a 1.5\% drop for N-SADDLe.

-We also evaluate our techniques on torus graph topology, and the results are presented in Table \ref{tab:torus}.
+We also evaluate our techniques on a torus graph with 40 agents, and the results are presented in Table \ref{tab:torus}.
+Q-SADDLe outperforms QGM by 12\%, with only a $\sim$5\% drop in accuracy with compression, whereas QGM experiences a significantly larger drop of $\sim$11\%.
+N-SADDLe achieves 0.7\% better accuracy than NGM, with both methods maintaining their performance even under 1-bit Sign SGD-based communication compression.
 Additionally, please refer to Table \ref{tab:ngm_2bitcf10_100} in the Appendix for results on stochastic quantization-based compression for NGM and N-SADDLe.
-For the exact communication cost of all our presented experiments, please refer to Appendix \ref{commcost}.
+For the exact communication cost of all our presented experiments, please refer to Section \ref{commcost} in the Appendix.

 \textbf{Impact of Varying Compression Levels:} To understand the impact of the degree of compression, we evaluate QGM, Q-SADDLe, NGM, and N-SADDLe for a range of quantization levels and present the results in Figure \ref{fig:changingcomp}.
 Test accuracy for QGM drops from about 79\% to 73\% as the compression becomes more extreme, while Q-SADDLe retains its performance with a minimal drop of $\sim$ 0.7\%.
 Similarly, NGM incurs an accuracy drop of about $\sim$7\% due to compression, while N-SADDLe maintains its performance.